danieltomasz/danieltomasz.github.io/content/posts/back to hugo.md

 ---
 title: "From Quarto with love (but back to Hugo)"
 description: "Why I switched from Quarto to Hugo - some thoughts on my blogging setup"
 date: "2023-08-03"
 lastmod:
 draft: false
-summary: Why I switched  back to Hugo from Quarto
+summary: "Why I switched back to Hugo from Quarto"
 tags:
   - Quarto
   - Hugo
   - Blogging
 ---

 I've been using different static site generators over the years - Jekyll, Hugo, and most recently Quarto.
 In this post I'll share my experiences and how I'm now using Hugo and Quarto together for my blog.